 Why We Love It:

-A sign of true refinement.
+1. The deep tufts, a sign of true refinement.
 The deeper the better.
 More difficult to construct than shallow tufting, these demonstrate true craftsmanship.

+2. The nailheads.
 Emphasizing the overall shape, adding visual strength, and holding the whole thing together.

+3. The low arms & back.
 Equally stunning from all angles, but also perfect in social situations as an impromptu extra seat.

-Nothing quite matches this cozy depth, which encourages true relaxation or, dare we suggest, napping.
+4. Nothing quite matches this cozy depth, which encourages true relaxation or, dare we suggest, napping.